 We hold a number of insurance policies, including product and general liability insurance, directors' and officers' liability insurance, property insurance and workers' compensation insurance.
 The costs of maintaining adequate insurance coverage, most notably directors' and officers' liability insurance, have increased significantly the last few years and may continue to do so in the future, thereby adversely affecting our operating results.
 If such costs continue to increase, we may be forced to accept lower coverage levels and higher deductibles, which, in the event of a claim, could require significant, unplanned expenditures of cash, which could adversely affect our business.
 Future potential directors and officers could view our directors' and officers' liability insurance coverage as limited or even inadequate.
-Limited directors' and officers' liability insurance coverage, or the perception that our directors' and officers' liability insurance coverage is inadequate, may make it difficult to attract and retain directors and officers, and we may lose potential independent board members and management candidates to other companies that have more extensive directors' and officers' liability insurance coverage.
-In addition, if any of our current insurance coverages should become unavailable to us or become economically impractical, we would be required to operate our business without indemnity from commercial insurance providers.
+Limited directors' and officers' liability insurance coverage is inadequate, may make it difficult to attract and retain directors and officers, and we may lose potential independent board members and management candidates to other companies that have more extensive directors' and officers' liability insurance coverage should become unavailable to us or become economically impractical, we would be required to operate our business without indemnity from commercial insurance providers.